London’s Port and Docklands Since 1945

 10.30 Dr. Chris Ellmers – The changing Port of London - 1945-1990

-11.00 Professor Janet Foster – The Isle of Dogs in the 1980s - cultures in conflict*
+11.00 Professor Janet Foster – Islanders, interlopers and intruders: perspectives on the development of the Isle of Dogs in the 1980s and 1990s

 11.30 Mike Seaborne – Urban transformation: photographing London’s Docklands in the 1980s and 1990s